ror-community/curation_ops/README.md

         mkdir rc-1.5/new rc-1.5/updates

-4. Place the JSON files for new and prior release form of the files to be updated inside the two directories you just created.
+4. Place the JSON files for new and update records inside the two directories you just created.

 5. Add and commit the files